dermotte/itec-webpage-mlux/courses/seminardms-ss17.md

 Your paper is a scientific article.
 It has to match scientific quality in terms of citations, argumentation, facts, readability, and so on.
 Your paper has to follow the [ACM SIG Proceeding style](http://www.acm.org/sigs/publications/proceedings-templates").
 The final paper has to have 5000 words, which is around 6 pages in the given style.
 Make sure you use LaTeX for writing.
+There is an [example on Overleaf](https://www.overleaf.com/read/mgwxzcgvqcbs).

 # Presentations
 Each of the participants has to give two presentations.